-A quick demo on how to use Electric Paint to cold solder your board onto almost any material.
+A quick demo on how to use Electric Paint to cold solder your board onto almost any material

-We’ve also provided a template so that you can easily print out the pitch of the Electrodes if you don’t have one of our stencils.
+We also provide a template so that you can easily print out the pitch of the electrodes of the Touch Board or Pi Cap.

 Ready to put your own code on the Touch Board?
 Follow this tutorial to get started.

 Download this guide to see the world of objects you can connect to the Touch Board

 First, prepare the stencil for your Touch Board with Electric Paint.
 You can download the stencil here.
 If you don’t know how to prepare the stencil, you can follow our stencil tutorial to learn how to do this.

 Once the stencil is ready, align your Touch Board above the connectors.

 To cold solder, all you have to do is carefully squeeze a droplet of Electric Paint into each electrode that you want to connect to the paint beneath.
 When you are done, leave the paint to dry.
 The Electric Paint will act as a conductor and as a glue.
 That’s it, that’s how you cold solder!

 Be careful not to move the Touch Board, otherwise, you risk smudging the paint and shorting the electrodes.
 Shorting the electrodes will not break the board, but you will need to clean it before you can use it again.